PhungXuanAnh/django-multi-language-sample/README.md

 ```

 - `msgid` contain the origin text
-- `msgstr` will contain translated text, you must fill your text here
+- `msgstr` you must fill your translated text here

 Now run the compilemessages from the same directory as mentioned above, it will generate `django.mo` file.